RobertLippai/brickset-tracker-spring-api/README.md

 A RESTful API built with Java and Spring Boot.
 This is a WIP re-implementation of the core backend logic from my original [Python, Flask application](https://github.com/RobertLippai/brickset_tracker).

 The primary goal is to demonstrate my ability to rapidly learn and apply new technologies within the Java/Spring ecosystem.
-Currently it provides CRUD operations for storing Brick (Lego) sets.

-_Note: The JWT authentication and authorization layer is currently under development.
-For now the security configuration is temporarily set to `permitAll()` for all endpoints to allow for testing._
+The API is now secured using JWT-based authentication and authorization.
+All endpoints, except for registration and login, require a valid JWT token for access.

 ## Tech
 - Java 17
 - Spring Boot 3
 - Spring Web
 - Spring Data JPA
+- Spring Security
 - H2 Database (In-Memory)
+- JJWT (JSON Web Token Library)

 ## Current Features
 - Full CRUD operations for brick sets and brands.